EuropeanForestInstitute/tradeflows/README.md

 * See example use in the doc/www folder.
 * look in docs/development/countries for investigations on country specific issues
+* look in docs/development/cleaning for unit price calculation and a procedure to prepare volume and weight data

 ## Installation
 You can install this package using the devtools package.
 ```